 Training the Humans

 The trainers at AlphA and Omega Dog Training are very knowledgeable of the litany of various training methods.
-After a free evaluation, the trainer will educate you on the pros and cons of various methods and make a professional recommendation regarding which method will produce the results you desire.
+After an evaluation, the trainer will educate you on the pros and cons of various methods and make a professional recommendation regarding which method will produce the results you desire.
 The most important part is NOT that your dog learns the Come Command, but that he will do it no matter what else is going on.
 Look at it like this, what good is the Come Command if your dog will only perform it in a controlled and isolated environment?
 The same is true for all commands.
 Anyone can teach their dog to “Sit” on the kitchen floor, but will your dog “Sit” at the park as other people, dogs, and kids walk by?
 Your dog should listen to you whether you are in your kitchen, at the local park, or in the middle of a three ring circus.

 We train the five basic commands – heel, sit, down, stay and come.
 We’re not running around the City of Cleveland with noise makers, sporting a “Fanny Pack”, and passing out treats begging for attention.
 Neither are we down at Davis Island ignoring bad behavior, frolicking in the warm Tampa sun.
 We’re here to train, not play games and feed treats.
 If anyone ever tells you it takes weeks and months to get your pup to follow the five basic commands, send them to us.
 We’ll train them and then send them back to you.
 It’s important to remember that YOU play a major role in the success of any dog obedience program.
 Of course we can teach your dog to perform for us, but the key to a well trained companion lies in the ability to transfer these skills to you and every member of your family regardless of age, size, or strength.